Appendix A - Student Association Constitution

 - Any student who seeks elective or appointed office in the Student Government Association must be enrolled for at least a six (6) credit course load (part-time status), have a 2.30 G.P.A., and be in good standing as defined by the College and maintain this status during the term of office.

 - The Student Government Association will consist of an Executive Board.
-The Executive Board will consist of a President, 5 Vice Presidents, a Secretary, Representative to the Chelsea Campus and 5 Senator-at-Large positions, all of which have equal voting authority and will at all times reflect the administrative structure of Bunker Hill Community College.
+The Executive Board will consist of a President, 5 Vice Presidents, a Secretary, Associate Vice President of the Chelsea Campus, Associate Vice President of the H-Building and 5 Senator-at-Large positions, all of which have equal voting authority and will at all times reflect the administrative structure of Bunker Hill Community College.
 To maintain open communication and promote collaboration, the SGA will coordinate monthly Club Presidents Meetings.
 The Club Presidents Meetings shall consist of representatives appointed by every recognized club at BHCC.
 All club/organization Presidents are responsible for insuring that club representatives maintain an active link with the SGA to provide maximum exchange and dissemination of information.

 - Officers and Their Election: The Student Association will elect, in the spring prior to the academic year of term or office, the following officers:

 1. President: Chairs the Executive Board meetings, sets agendas, does not vote unless to break a tie.
 Also, appoints students representative onto College-wide committees.
 Acts as spokesperson for the organization.
 Maintains weekly office hours in Student Activities.
 Meets with the President of Bunker Hill Community College one or more times a semester.

 2. Vice President of Administration: Oversees all administrative issues concerning the SGA.
 Handles all financial obligations of the association (is de facto treasurer).
 Chairs the Student Budget Committee.
 Is acting President, when President is unable to attend meetings.
 Maintains weekly office hours in Student Activities.
 Provides monthly updated budget updates to the SGA.